VALID FOR ARCTIC 2018, ARCTIC 2019, ANTARCTICA 2018/19 AND ANTARCTICA 2019/20

 In addition, Quark will attempt to re-book passengers on the same itinerary or another Quark vessel in the area with availability.
 However, in not all cases is this possible as there may not be any available cabins or voyages remaining.

 Quark reserves the right to send passengers on the charter plane the evening prior to the scheduled day.
 This may happen when we see a weather system that could cause a delay on subsequent days.
-It is for this reason that we request all passengers to arrive in Punta Arenas no later than 3:00pm on Day 1.
+It is for this reason that we request all passengers to arrive in Punta Arenas (PUQ) no later than 3:00pm on Day 1.
 There will be no refunds for passengers who miss the charter plane departure due to an arrival in Punta Arenas airport (PUQ) after 3:00pm.

 Day 2, 3, 4, 5, 6